barrett370/Notes/Y3/Parallel+Distributed/source/Lecture7.md

 sdkDeleteTimter(&timer);

 ```
-- The best way to time GPU code is to insert an **event** into the GPU execution stream before and after the code to time and get the elapsed time form them.
+- The best way to time GPU code is to insert an **event** into the GPU execution stream before and after the code to time and get the elapsed time from them.

 ```c
 cudaEvent_t start, stop;